(1 Lec, 1 2-hr Lab) Introductory experience in analysis, synthesis, and design. Teamwork and project required. Pre: high school physics or consent.

 Lecture on rigidbody dynamics.
 Topics include: dynamical systems; motion representation and constraints; Newtonian mechanics; Lagrangian mechanics; Hamilton’s principle; stability analysis; introduction to multibody dynamics.
 Pre: 375 or equivalent, or consent.

 Chemical mechanisms of formation and destruction of major air pollutants, transport phenomena, and health and environmental impacts.
 Evolution of source and control technologies.
 Current and pending regulations and policies.
-CE, EE, ME, and OE majors only.
+CE, ECE, ME, and OE majors only.
 Pre: PHYS 170 and CHEM 171, or consent.

 Current problems in all branches of mechanical engineering.
 All graduate students are required to attend; registrants are expected to present talks.
 Pre: graduate standing.